TROG111/SatNav/README.md

  5) With the latest DU patch, SatNav now has a command line capability this provides the following function by typing into the LUA Chat panel:

-    a) 'u newLocationName' - you can amend th name of a SatNav location by selecting it from the on screen location list, then typing 'u ' followed by the ew name for that location
+    a) 'u newLocationName' - you can amend the name of a SatNav location by selecting it from the on screen location list, then typing 'u ' followed by the new name for that location

     b) 'd SatNav' - this command will delete the currently selected location from the database - use with care ;-)